grinnell-cs/csc151-images/_eboards/eboard37-1.md

   mini-projects or learning assessments.
 * You may not use a generative AI tool in any way for your SoLA responses.
-* In writing SoLA responses, you may rely only on yourself, your notes, my course Web site, and the DrRacket reference.
+* In writing SoLA responses, you may rely only on yourself, your notes, my course Web site, the DrRacket reference, and DrRacket.
 * If you refer to my site or the DrRacket reference, you must cite your source (and cite it clearly).
 * If you feed course materials to a generative AI tool for other purposes (e.g., to get a summary or to generate problems), you must ensure that it does not use the course materials as training data.
 Otherwise, you are violating copyright.
+* Hire fellow students rather than using Dall-E.

 Questions
 ---------